-Snow & ice can exist on park roads.
+Winter conditions in Yosemite National Park may require the use of tire chains on any vehicle navigating park roads.
+This condition is entirely weather-dependent and determined by the National Park Service in Yosemite.
 You are required by federal law to carry tire chains in your vehicle if entering a designated chain control area, even if your vehicle is equipped with snow tires and/or four-wheel-drive.
-Chains can become mandatory on any park road at anytime.
+Chains can become mandatory on any park road at any time.
+Tire Chain Control

-When chain controls are established, signs will be posted along the road indicating the type of requirement.
-There are three levels of chain requirements: R1, R2, and R3.
+There are three categories of chain requirements: R1, R2, and R3.

 Chains should be the correct size for your tires.
-Chains must be installed on drive wheels, so you need to know if your vehicle has front or rear wheel drive.
-For cars with four wheel or all wheel drive chains must be on one axel.
+Chains must be installed on drive wheels, either front or rear wheel drive.
+For cars with four wheel or all wheel drive chains must be installed on one axel.
 Cable-type chains are acceptable, but they may not provide as much traction as traditional chains.

 Control areas can change rapidly from place to place because of changing weather and road conditions.
-You must put on chains when highway signs indicate chains are required.
-You can be cited and fined by the California Highway Patrol if you don't.
+You must install tire chains when highway signs indicate tie chains are required.
+You can be cited and fined by the California Highway Patrol if you do not comply.